 - Impersonation – cybercriminals also make money by impersonating legitimate sellers.
 They then sell fake or non-existent items.
 There have been several incidents where customers complain of receiving items they never ordered for or counterfeit items instead of what they ordered.
-Such cybercriminals aim at convincing a pool of target victims into purchasing their fake goods and then disappear with the money without delivering any service or providing the ordered goods.
+Such cybercriminals aim to convince a pool of target victims to purchase their fake goods and then disappear with the money without delivering any service or providing the ordered goods.

 Cybercriminals use botnets and “crypto-jacking” to mine digital currency at the expense of victims who have no idea that they are taking part in the mining process.
-The popularity of bitcoin and the introduction of 1500 other digital coins or tokens have expanded attack surfaces in the cryptocurrency red-hot space hence drawing more criminals to exploit the weak-links.
-The last two years have seen digital currencies grow into a mainstream asset as more financial institutions and corporations expand the use of the underlying blockchain technology.
+The popularity of bitcoin and the introduction of 1500 other digital coins or tokens have expanded attack surfaces in the cryptocurrency red-hot space hence drawing more criminals to exploit the weak links.
+The last two years have seen digital currencies grow into mainstream assets as more financial institutions and corporations expand the use of the underlying blockchain technology.

 With various “alt-coins” being launched every week, cybercriminals have come up with creative and complex techniques to gain financially from these launches.
 There has been a rise in mining fraud, scams against initial coin offering, crypto-jacking, and account takeovers.